Alternating bit protocol: Design

 The protocol may be initialized by sending bogus messages and acks with sequence number 1.
 The first message with sequence number 0 is a real message.

 Bounded Retransmission Protocol

 Bounded Retransmission Protocol (BRP) is a variant of the alternating bit protocol introduced by Philips.
 The service it delivers is to transfer in a reliable manner, if possible, large files (sequence of data of arbitrary length) from a sender to a receiver.
 Unlike ABP, BRP deals with sequence numbers of datum in the file and interrupts transfer after fixed number of retransmissions for a datum.

 History

 Donald Davies' team at the National Physical Laboratory introduced the concept of an alternating bit protocol in 1968 for the NPL network.
-An ABP was used by the ARPANET for Host to IMP communication (the 1822 protocol) and by the European Informatics Network.
+An ABP was used by the ARPANET and by the European Informatics Network.